Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Fluency disorders can lead to problems with socialization, learning and mental health.
+Fluency disorders often start in childhood.
+They can lead to challenges with making friends, learning and mental health.
+Treatment can teach you how to manage your symptoms.

 Stuttering is more common than cluttering.
-A person can experience both at the same time.
+You can experience both at the same time.

 Symptoms and Causes